Maknee/maknee.github.io/thoughts/plan.md

 Option A — Buttondown (simple, dev‑friendly)
 - Create a Buttondown publication.
 - Configure “Create an email using an RSS feed” and set the site feed URL (`https://<username>.github.io/feed.xml`).
 Choose immediate sends per item or a digest cadence.
-- Generate an embedded subscription form in Buttondown; paste the HTML into the Subscribe page.
+- Generate an embedded subscription form in Buttondown; paste the HTML into the Newsletter page.
 - Optional: authenticate your sending domain for better deliverability (SPF/DKIM/DMARC via DNS).

 Option B — Mailchimp (marketing‑feature rich)
 - Create an Audience and an “RSS to email” campaign using the site feed URL.
 - Choose schedule (e.g., daily at a time, weekly digests) and map the feed item fields into your template.
-- Use Mailchimp’s embedded form or pop‑up form on the Subscribe page.
+- Use Mailchimp’s embedded form or pop‑up form on the Newsletter page.
 - Authenticate sending domain for deliverability; review GDPR/double opt-in settings.

 Option C — MailerLite (modern UI, strong automation)
 - Create an RSS campaign using the feed URL.
-- Build a subscription form/landing page; embed form HTML in the Subscribe page.
+- Build a subscription form/landing page; embed form HTML in the Newsletter page.
 - Authenticate domain; choose cadence and sender profile.

 Decision guidance